Compare NAB credit cards. Apply for a new card with some of the most competitive interest rates and rewards.

-No. You can apply for a card from them and, if approved, keep it separate from your existing bank.
+No. You can apply for a card from NAB and, if approved, keep it separate from your existing bank.
 There is no need to switch banks.

 NAB has a large number of offers, with each tailored towards a different need.

 Balance transfers: Many of NAB’s credit cards feature a low or 0% balance transfer interest rate, for periods which can range from the first six months to much longer periods when special offers are available.

 Rewards points: NAB’s range of credit cards includes packages that offer great rewards giving you the chance to earn points on everyday transactions and redeem them for a wide selection of products and services.
 Options include NAB’s in-house program, NAB Rewards, as well as cards which earn Qantas Frequent Flyer points.